What is Narcissistic Personality Disorder?

 When people appear self-obsessed or driven by “clout-chasing,” the term “narcissism” may be used to define their behavior.
 However, when it comes to narcissistic personality disorder (NPD), signs and symptoms go much deeper than self-absorbed characteristics.

-A narcissistic personality disorder (NPD) is not only defined by an idealized self-image but also an avoidance of deep feelings.
+A narcissistic personality disorder (NPD) is defined by an idealized self-image and avoidance of deep feelings.
 Especially those that bring about negative emotions, such as criticism. ¹

 While not everyone with the condition will struggle with the same symptoms, the most common include: